AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/definitions.rst

    Required
-      Non-compliance with a *Required* recommendation level corresponds to a medium to high risk of a software bug.
-Much like a *Mandatory* recommendation there would need to be a good reason for non-conformity to a required rule.
-Here it is accepted that more exceptional cases may exist, however, non-conformance should be accompanied by a clear technical explanation of the exceptional circumstance.
+      Non-compliance with a *Required* recommendation level corresponds to a **medium to high risk** of a software bug.
+Much like a *Mandatory* recommendation, there would need to be a good reason for non-conformity to a required rule.
+Although it is accepted that more exceptional cases may exist, non-conformance
+      should be accompanied by a clear technical explanation of the exceptional circumstance.